gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    Here '-c min.gro' ensures that the previously minimized configuration is used as a starting point.
+    Here *-c min.gro* ensures that the previously minimized configuration is used as a starting point.

+..  container:: justify

     After the completion of the simulation, we can ensure that the system temperature indeed reached the value of 360 K by using the energy command of